 Love and affection are useful for every dog.
-If you give a love and affection to your Shiloh Shepherd than the dog will love you back.
-Your Shiloh Shepherd will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Shiloh Shepherd, then the dog will love you back.
+Your Shiloh Shepherd will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

-Feeding is a one of the most important for dog health care.
+Feeding is one of the most important for dog health care.
 Feeding healthy and proper food is a way to keep healthy your Shiloh Sheperd.
 So give a healthy food will be necessary, then feed your dog best and healthy food.
-In this day there are many healthy foods are available in the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available in the market so that you can choose any healthy food for your dog because healthy food is the most important for dog health care.

 The following items should never be fed to Shiloh Shepherd dogs: